roseengineering/rfcascade/README.md

--cascade             : cascade together the two networks on top of stack -deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack -swap                : swap the top two networks on the stack
+-cascade             : cascade together the two networks on top of stack -deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack

--flip                : flip S11 and S22
--cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -unilateral          : match network on top of stack and then isolate its input and output -copy                : copy top of stack
+-cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -unilateral          : match network on top of stack and then isolate its input and output

--pass                : push a pass-through network onto stack -block               : push an isolation network onto stack -short <complex>     : push an shorted shunt stub onto stack.
+-short <complex>     : push an shorted shunt stub onto stack.
 -open <complex>      : push an opened shunt stub onto stack.
 -tline <complex>     : push a transmission line onto stack.